About this Series

 - Give Your Heating and Cooling System a Once-over - Spring is a great time to have maintenance done on your home’s heating and cooling system.
 Proper maintenance helps to ensure efficiency, improves the comfort of your home and can even contribute to a cleaner environment.
 Learn more about heating and cooling options.

-- Give Your Light Bulbs a Makeover - Did you know that ENERGY STAR® certified light bulbs use 70-90 percent less energy than conventional bulbs?
+- Give Your Light Bulbs a Makeover - Did you know that ENERGY STAR® certified light bulbs use 70-90% less energy than conventional bulbs?
 It may seem like a small thing, but updating your home’s light bulbs can help you save energy and money.

 - Clean Your Outdoor Vents - Thoroughly clean any accessible exterior vents to rid them of dust, webs, leaves, lint or other particles that may block air flow and reduce the overall energy efficiency of appliances such as your clothes dryer, heating system, water heater, kitchen fan exhaust, or bath fan exhaust.